2007–08 Derby County F.C. season

-The 2007–08 season was Derby County's 109th season and their worst season ever in the Football League, their 65th season in the top division of English football and their first season in the top flight since the 2001–02 season.
+The 2007–08 season was Derby County's 109th season in the Football League, their 65th season in the top division of English football and their first season in the top flight since the 2001–02 season.
 They were promoted after beating West Bromwich Albion 1–0 in the 2007 Championship play-off final.

 After a very poor start to the season, manager Billy Davies left the club on 26 November 2007 after winning only one game to be replaced by former Wigan Athletic manager Paul Jewell.
-Jewell failed to turn things around for Derby and the club spent most of the season at the foot of the table, recording a club and top-flight record run of 32 league games without a win.
+Jewell failed to turn things around for Derby, and the club spent most of the season at the foot of the table, recording a club and top-flight record run of 32 league games without a win.